 We could simply not provide instructions, but this is what most hiring managers do so we may still get one or two resumes from persistent applicants.
 Let’s try this instead:

 “Please submit your resume, a cover letter and at least 10 references.
 Please submit it to our complicated applicant tracking system which will require you to click this link, create an account and submit a few pages of information.”

-We know that most job seekers simply skim ads before deciding if it would be worth applying and learning more in an interview.
+We are aware that the majority of job seekers skim advertisements before considering whether it would be worthwhile to apply and learn more in an interview.

-As a result, like many hiring managers, we’ll make our ad as un-skimmable as we possibly can.
-That will make them exit our ad and find something they can read quickly and understand.
+As a result, we’ll make our ad as difficult to scan as we can, much like many recruiting managers.
+That will force people to leave our advertisement and look for something they can read fast and easily.

 Put this in the block!